Stock futures trade higher as oil decline continues

 Prices have been swinging wildly as demand for energy collapses and storage tanks come close to topping out.

-In Asian markets on Tuesday, Japan's benchmark Nikkei inched down less than 0.1 percent, Hong Kong's Hang Seng rose nearly 1 percent and China's Shanghai Composite fell 0.2 percent.
+In Asian markets on Tuesday, Japan's benchmark Nikkei inched down less than 0.1 percent, Hong Kong's Hang Seng rose 1.2 percent and China's Shanghai Composite fell 0.2 percent.

+In Europe, London's FTSE added 0.5 percent, Germany's DAX gained 0.6 percent and France's CAC rose 0.4 percent.

 |Ticker